DenTelezhkin/DTTableViewManager/README.md

 * Table view cells can be created from code, or from IB.
 * You can make your controller a subclass of DTTableViewManager, or you can make it a property on your controller and subclass from whatever you need
 * Any datasource/delegate method can be overridden in your controller

-## Usage

-### Subclassing

-* You will have a property tableView - put your tableView there
-* You need to have a model for each type of table view cell.
-Every cell needs to conform to DTTableViewModelProtocol(method updateWithModel: is required)
-* Map every cell class to model class
-* Add some table items to the table!

-    	[self addTableItem:<modelObject>];

-### Property on your controller

-* Create DTTableViewManager object instance on your controler

-   		self.tableManager = [DTTableViewManager managerWithDelegate:self andTableView:self.tableView];
-* You need to have a model for each type of table view cell.
-Every cell needs to conform to DTTableViewModelProtocol(method updateWithModel: is required)
-* Map every cell class to model class
-* Add some table items to the table!

-		[self.tableManager addTableItem:<modelObject>];

 ## Changelog